web3rover/intel-xdk-android-push/README.md

 `QNimate` folder is the Intel XDK Project.
 Use `Use Existing Project` to import the `QNimate Project`.
 Then build the app and install the `.apk` file.

 No need to setup server or keys.
 I have done everything.
+Once installed check and device is registered click on `Test Push Notification` button to receive a notfication.
+You will receive the notification after 5 seconds.

 If you want to see how my server script looks then check in `server/android.php` file.